 On-time arrival and Daily Attendance is encouraged.
 It is necessary to be prompt and present in class to fully participate and benefit from class programs.
 Tardies and absences are documented.
-Please call the front office at 918-259-4380 if your child is going to be late or absent.
+Please call the school office by 9:30 a.m. at 918-259-4380 if your child is going to be late or absent.

 Arrival and Dismissal

 Morning arrival is between 8:15 a.m. and 8:45 a.m.
 (Except Wednesdays, which is 8:45-9:15 a.m. due to late Start Wednesday.)

 A parent or guardian must escort their child to the classroom.
 When arriving after classes have started, please check in at the front office.